NCC-TU Shad Reports from the Man who knows Shad

 NCC-TU Vice President Mark Binsted has been fishing the Potomac River for its many resident and migratory species for the better part of six decades.
 In that time he has developed an astounding knowledge of America's "Founding Fish", the American and Hickory Shad.
 These amazing migratory fish return to the Potomac River each spring to spawn and with their arrival comes the beginning of fishing season.

 For almost a decade, Mark has shared his first-hand knowledge of this amazing fishery with NCC-TU members and subscribers to the "Shad Report".
-A collection of in-depth reports on the status of the shad run, various musings about the beauty of the wildest urban river in America, and a whole lot of information on how to catch these wild anadramous fish, the Shad Report is something no angler in the DC area should miss.
+A collection of in-depth reports on the status of the shad run, various musings about the beauty of the wildest urban river in America, and a whole lot of information on how to catch these wild anadramous fish.
+Interested in shad fishing in the Potomac, or shad fishing in general?
+The Shad Report is something no angler in the DC area should miss.

 For the most recent Shad Report, please see below.
 In order to view previous shad reports, please visit our Shad Report Archives Page.

 The Shad Report

 There has been a remarkable American shad run down at Fletcher’s Cove over the last twelve days.
 As soon as the Potomac settled down and water temperatures finally reached and remained in the sixties, shad became active again.
 Better make that hyperactive, much like we normally see a month earlier.
 For anglers on the river, the shad’s urgency to spawn has been palpable, as if the fish seek to catch up with their normal schedule and ocean routes.
 Each day brings more good fishing but many of the shad observed this weekend were at least partially spawned.